Kobyk1111/employee-management-app/Readme.md

 - **Dependency Conflicts:** Some backend packages required the use of `npm install --force` due to compatibility issues.
 - **Mobile Responsiveness:** As stated above, the application is not optimized for mobile devices.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## Contact